Here you will find more information about what to do if you think you might have HIV.

 Our tests can’t detect HIV immediately after infection.
-In fact, it can take up to three months before it becomes detectable.
-This three-month period is called the window period.
-If you are tested for HIV during the window period (less than three months between you having sex and having a HIV test), we may ask you to come back after three months to re-test.
+In fact, it can take four to 12 weeks before it becomes detectable, depending on the type of HIV test taken.
+This period is called the window period.
+If you are tested for HIV during the window period (less than 4 or 12 weeks between you having sex and having a HIV test), we may ask you to re-test after the window period.

 What does the test involve?

 We have two types of HIV tests here at the Jefferiss Wing.

 - The point of care test (POCT test) - we take a very small sample of blood from a finger prick.
 This test gives a result within minutes, but has a window period of 12 weeks.
 So if you are worried about an incident less than 12 weeks ago, this test is not for you.